 Three one-hour lectures discussing the basis for light water reactor (LWR) design; the NRC design criteria for LWRs.
 Study of the major systems, components and performance characteristics of LWRs including fuels, primary and secondary coolant systems, emergency and auxiliary systems.

-Three one-hour lectures studying radiation management systems, including reliability and probabilistic risk assessment.
+Three one-hour lectures discussing the study of radiation management systems, including reliability and probabilistic risk assessment.

-First of a two-course capstone design sequence.
-A one-hour lecture providing preparatory work for ENU 4192.
+The first of a two-course capstone design sequence.
+A one-hour lecture that provides preparatory work for ENU 4192.
 Identification of initial design project(s) and areas of work, selection/assignment of groups to areas of work/tasks, accumulation of reference materials and computer codes and development of initial timelines/milestones.